ES-1085/project-joshua-and-autumn/README.md

 Our presentation can be found [here](presentation/presentation.html).

+## Acknowledgements

+We are incredibly grateful for the agencies and organizations in the Gulf of Maine area who provided this data in published reports, theses, unpublished data, such as the U.S. Environmental Protection Agency, U.S.
+Army Corps of Engineers, National Status and Trends Benthic Surveillance program, NOAA, and U.S. Geological Survey.
+This includes the individuals who participated in the collection, interpretation, and compilation of these datasets, including but not limited to M. Buchholtz ten Brink, F.
+Manheim, E. Mecray, M. Hastings, J. Currence, J. Farrington, B. Tripp,
+S. Jones, P. Larsen, G. Wallace, and L. Ward.
+We give our thanks to the Gulf of Maine Regional Marine Research Program for funding their project.
+Finally, we are eternally grateful for Dr. Laurie Baker, who provided us the instruction, guidance and advice necessary for us to enhance our understanding of R and data reliability, as well as the importance of team collaboration.

 ## Data

+#### Data Summary

 Our data came from the Gulf of Maine Contaminated Sediments Database published by the U.S. Geological Survey in their Open-File Report